KIWANIS TENNIS CENTER & SCOTTSDALE RANCH PARK

 With a strong Net Generation program, the Scottsdale Ranch Park and Tennis Center is able to offer numerous low cost tennis programs to its community.
 ADVERTISEMENT Serving as one of the largest public tennis facilities in the Phoenix area, this venue is creates a fun environment in order to promote tennis as a lifelong activity.

-Both facilities were honored in the Public Courts (Large Tennis Center 11 or more courts) category.
+Each of the two Phoenix-area facilities were honored in the Public Courts (Large Tennis Center 11 or more courts) category.

 “Great tennis facilities like The Kiwanis Tennis Center and Scottsdale Ranch Park help us to grow the game at the grass-roots level, and we are proud to recognize them for their ongoing impact on the sport of tennis,” said Kurt Kamperman, Chief Executive, USTA National Campus. “(Both facilities) have embraced many of our tennis initiatives and kept the sport at the forefront of its community each year.”